 Having a clear understanding of LNOB is an important first step.
 Exclusion, discrimination and inequality is a structural problem.
 It does not disappear spontaneously, because it is grounded in deeply rooted inequality mechanisms and unbalanced power relations.
-There is a pro-active approach needed to induce systemic transformation and develop inclusive societies in the long run.
-Such an approach should be based on human rights and support processes striving towards equal rights, participation and empowerment of those left behind.
-VLIR-UOS supported projects should do no harm and do as much as possible for the far left behind.

-VLIR-UOS projects should take the LNOB principle into account by looking at partners with whom they work, at beneficiaries for whom they work and at their topical/methodological focus.
-VLIR-UOS encourages that projects take vulnerable groups into account, by putting forward partnerships with mid-range or weaker institutions, by awarding scholarships to a diversity of beneficiaries and by promoting transformative or community-based types of research.
-More precisely, international top higher education institutions are considered only when participating as supporting partners in projects, scholarship attribution is not only based on academic excellence in terms of scientific output but also related to potential as change agent within the institution, and mainstreaming approaches are put in place to consider inclusion and (gender) equality in each project.
+VLIR-UOS recognises the need for pro-active strategies to ensure that vulnerable and marginalised populations are included and benefit from higher education partnerships for sustainable development.
+The LNOB principle is taken into account by looking at partners with whom we work, at beneficiaries for whom we work, and at what we focus on in projects.
+VLIR-UOS encourages projects to take gender and vulnerable groups into account, by putting forward partnerships with mid-range or small-scale institutions, by awarding scholarships to a diversified group of beneficiaries and by promoting transformative or community-based types of research.
+More precisely, international top higher education institutions are only considered when they participate as supporting partners in projects, scholarship attribution is not only based on academic excellence in terms of scientific output, and mainstreaming approaches are put in place to consider inclusion and (gender) equality in each project.
+Short Initiatives, in particular, aim to be accessible for academics/researchers at the early stages of their academic career interested to explore the potential for higher education for sustainable development.
+As mentioned earlier, with regards to gender, VLIR-UOS and its partners engage in fixing the numbers, fixing the knowledge and fixing the organisation for gender equality.
+This is also an important dimension of the Leave No One Behind principle.

 Moreover, projects are encouraged and facilitated to develop an uptake strategy that takes into account the views and needs of vulnerable groups to ensure that solutions, practices and policies with high development relevance are accessible and beneficial to these groups.
 In order to achieve this, LNOB should be integrated/operationalised at different stages in the project cycle: preparation/analysis, planning and implementation, monitoring, evaluation and learning (Figure 1).
 More details are provided in the modules with guiding questions for integrating the principle.